 When the app has configured your broadcast and your broadcast has gone live, the app will display a Live icon on the bottom-left corner indicating bitrate, viewers, and elapsed time.

 To stop a broadcast at any time, tap the X button in the upper-left corner.

 A dialog will appear asking you to confirm that you'd like to stop the broadcast.
 Press Stop and the broadcast will end.

-Remember: Data transmission will be disrupted completely if you minimize the app or if you take a call.
+Please note that data transmission will be disrupted completely if you minimize the app or if you take a call.
 It's always best to put your device into Airplane Mode, activate Wi-Fi (wifi), and turn on Do Not Disturb.
-Any phone call or FaceTime will completely disrupt the broadcast until the call is ended.
+Any phone call or FaceTime will disrupt the broadcast until the call is ended.

-Note: Airplane Mode will turn cellular data off.
-If the cellular network is the only network you have to work with, don't put your device in Airplane Mode.
+Airplane Mode will turn cellular data off.
+If the cellular network is the only network you have to work with, do not put your device in Airplane Mode.

-Note: Uplink bandwidth is critical to a high-quality stream, so you should do your best to ensure the Wi-Fi network isn't congested and is backed by sufficient internet service.
+Uplink bandwidth is critical to a high-quality stream, so do your best to ensure the Wi-Fi network isn't congested and is backed by sufficient internet service.

 What's the best way to get audio into my iPhone or iPad?

 Check out this article for more information: How do I bring mixer audio into the BoxCast Broadcaster app?